 I don't think Anthropogenic Greenhouse effect is having any catastrophic effects on humanity or the biosphere.
 Change happens in all ecosystems and climate change is normal.

-However Peak Oil is real and solutions are needed.
+However if Peak Oil is real and solutions are needed.
 Wood gas as it is currently configured is a good fuel for those in naturally wooded country side.
 It can be free as the above sites show.

 It can provide stationary power.